arnaudbos/i-rant/content/j-on-the-beach-malaga-2018-review.md

 * The place in itself is nice, the hallways and rooms are large and bright.

-* The staff was really welcoming every days, everyone speaking English and willing to assist the speakers and attendees.
+* The staff was really welcoming, everyone speaking English and willing to assist the speakers and attendees.

 * YES, I totally did copy/paste the four points above from